-QB Chase Daniel, DET - Not Draft Worthy
+QB Chase Daniel, LAC - Not Draft Worthy

 Chase Daniel is back in KC for his second season after spending his first three years with the New Orleans Saints.
 Daniel made five appearances last season and had a completion percentage of just over 65-percent.
 He is nothing more than a backup QB for Alex Smith and is not draft worthy (even if Smith goes down with a serious injury).

 Smith could be considered a sleeper given his current QB rankings.
 He had his best season ever in 2013 with over 3,300 passing yards and nearly 500 rushing yards.
 His 23 passing touchdowns and only seven interceptions last season were enough to make him the occasional matchup start or bye week replacement.
 Smith has Charles to lead the rushing attack and it looks like his receiving corps is taking shape.
 Bowe and Avery provide solid targets.
 As the 24th ranked QB, Smith should be easier to draft this season if you are looking for a QB who can perform at a near QB1 level.
 The offense will revolve around the run and short/intermediate passes.
 Since Smith won't be asked to truly carry the offense, his ceiling is limited as a QB2 for fantasy owners.

 RB Jamaal Charles, --- - Stud (low risk)